docker-library/docs/friendica/content.md

 **Database** (**required at installation**)

--	`MYSQL_USERNAME` Username for the database user using mysql.
--	`MYSQL_USER` Username for the database user using mariadb.
+-	`MYSQL_USER` Username for the database user using mysql / mariadb.
 -	`MYSQL_PASSWORD` Password for the database user using mysql / mariadb.
 -	`MYSQL_DATABASE` Name of the database using mysql / mariadb.
 -	`MYSQL_HOST` Hostname of the database server using mysql / mariadb.